Surviving a Tax Audit: A Comprehensive Guide

 At the conclusion of any of the above audits, the IRS will come to one of three decisions:

-How to Avoid an IRS Tax Audit in California, the United States and Offshore
+How to Avoid an IRS Tax Audit in California, the United States, and Offshore

 No taxpayer wants to be on the receiving end of an IRS tax audit.
 Statistics have shown that higher-income individuals are more prone to being audited by the IRS because of the complexity of their returns and likely additional tax penalties and interest to be assessed.
-However, limiting the amount of money you earn is probably not the solution that you want to use to avoid a tax audit.
-Luckily, there are some quick tips that could save you from an IRS audit in the future.
+However, limiting the amount of money you earn is probably not the solution you want to use to avoid a tax audit.
+Luckily, some quick tips could save you from an IRS audit in the future.

 Report All Income

 Reporting all your income from all sources is incredibly important.
-All it takes is for an IRS auditor to identify $10,000 of unreported income during an audit and they may be required to associate a civil fraud advisor into your case.
-This highly trained and specialized agent’s sole job is to assist the auditor in developing the audit for potential hand off to the criminal investigation division of the IRS for potential development of the case for criminal tax prosecution.
+All it takes is for an IRS auditor to identify $10,000 of unreported income during an audit, and they may be required to associate a civil fraud advisor with your case.
+This highly trained and specialized agent’s sole job is to assist the auditor in developing the audit for potential handoff to the criminal investigation division of the IRS for potential development of the case for criminal tax prosecution.
 If you have utilized a check cashing outfit to hide cash receipts, had checks cut to a nominee entity, failed to deposit all cash receipts /skimmed cash, did not report the revenue deposited in all of your bank accounts, reported less income than the sum of your 1099’s indicate you should have, have unreported cryptocurrency revenue of investment gains, deposited unreported revenue in undeclared foreign accounts or failed to report all of your revenue in any way you are at very high risk of facing criminal tax charges if you do not hire a properly trained Criminal Tax Defense attorney to get you through your eggshell, reverse eggshell audit without facing criminal tax and foreign reporting fraud prosecution or a civil fraud penalty.

 Do Not Claim Deductions You Cannot Fully Substantiate or That Are Personal in Nature